Do not cite, quote or distribute.

 ABSTRACT

-LIGHTNING-INDUCED MAGNETIC ANOMALIES
+LIGHTNING-INDUCED MAGNETIC ANOMALIES ON ARCHAEOLOGICAL SITES

 Geoffrey Jones and David L. Maki